pixelated/pixelated-user-agent/README.md

 ## Debian package

-If you just want to try the user agent with debian packages.
-See [this page](https://github.com/pixelated/pixelated-user-agent/wiki/Debian-package).
+If you just want to try the user agent with debian packages, see [this page](https://github.com/pixelated/pixelated-user-agent/wiki/Debian-package).

 ## Running tests